-§2K2.1.
-Unlawful Receipt, Possession, or Transportation of Firearms or Ammunition; Prohibited Transactions Involving Firearms or Ammunition, App.
-Note 11
+App.
+Note 11 to §2K2.1.
+Unlawful Receipt, Possession, or Transportation of Firearms or Ammunition; Prohibited Transactions Involving Firearms or Ammunition

-Application Note 11 to 2K2.1 states that an "upward departure may be warranted in any of the following circumstances: (1) the number of firearms substantially exceeded 200; (2) the offense involved multiple National Firearms Act weapons (e.g., machine guns, destructive devices), military type assault rifles, non-detectable ("plastic") firearms (defined at 18 U.S.C. § 922(p)); (3) the offense involved large quantities of armor-piercing ammunition (defined at 18 U.S.C. § 921(a)(17)(B)); or (4) the offense posed a substantial risk of death or bodily injury to multiple individuals."
+Application Note 11 to §2K2.1 states that an "upward departure may be warranted in any of the following circumstances: (1) the number of firearms substantially exceeded 200; (2) the offense involved multiple National Firearms Act weapons (e.g., machine guns, destructive devices), military type assault rifles, non-detectable ("plastic") firearms (defined at 18 U.S.C. § 922(p)); (3) the offense involved large quantities of armor-piercing ammunition (defined at 18 U.S.C. § 921(a)(17)(B)); or (4) the offense posed a substantial risk of death or bodily injury to multiple individuals."

-§2L1.2.
-Unlawfully Entering or Remaining in the United States, App.
-Notes 7 and 8
+App.
+Notes 7, 8, and 9 to §2L1.2.
+Unlawfully Entering or Remaining in the United States

-Application Note 7 to \$2L1.2 provides for upward or downward departure in cases "in which the applicable offense level substantially overstates or understates the seriousness of a prior conviction."
+Application Note 7 to §2L1.2 provides for upward or downward departure in cases "in which the applicable offense level substantially overstates or understates the seriousness of a prior conviction."
 Application Note 7 provides the following examples: "(A) In a case in which subsection (b)(1)(A) or (b)(1)(B) does not apply and the defendant has a prior conviction for possessing or transporting a quantity of a controlled substance that exceeds a quantity consistent with personal use, an upward departure may be warranted."
-(B) "In a case in which subsection (b)(1)(A) applies, and the prior conviction does not meet the definition of aggravated felony at 8 U.S.C. \$1101(a)(43), a downward departure may be warranted."
+(B) "In case in which the 12-level enhancement under subsection (b)(1)(A) or the 8-level enhancement in subsection (b)(1)(B) applies but that enhancement does not adequately reflect the extend or seriousness of the conduct underlying the prior conviction, an upward departure may be warranted."
+(C) "In a case in which subsection (b)(1)(A) applies, and the prior conviction does not meet the definition of aggravated felony at 8 U.S.C. § 1101(a)(43), a downward departure may be warranted."